TTTheo/ATM/design_doc.md

     * UI for customer to withdraw.

 ## Database and DAO Class Design
 We used a SQLite database to make data persistent and wrote data access object(DAO) classes to pass queries to database.
+For all foreign keys, on update and delete it cascades.
+Because customer should be able to modify their information.
+And once the username or account number is modified, we need to make sure that all table has the same data.
+And for primary keys, on conflict it will rollback the operation that caused the conflict.

 ### ATM.db
 Contains 9 tables:
 * User